-- contact parents and students to see if support can be given to deal with any issues causing absence; - invite parents in to discuss the situation with our Attendance and Welfare Officer and Pastoral Team if absences persist; - refer the matter to the Attendance and Welfare Officer if the attendance of a student moves below 90%, for consideration for a Parenting Contract - Students whose attendance falls below 96% will be in the amber zone and a letter will be sent to parents to inform them of their child's attendance level.
-Parents may also be invited in to school for a meeting - invite parents and students in for a reintegration with their Assistant Principal if a significant amount of school has been missed ask for further medical information if illness is given as a reason for absence on a regular basis.
+- contact parents / carers and students to see if support can be given to deal with any issues causing absence - invite parents / carers in to discuss the situation with our Attendance and Welfare Officer and Pastoral Team if absences persist - refer the matter to the Attendance and Welfare Officer if the attendance of a student moves below 90%, for consideration for a Attendance Contract - Students whose attendance falls below 96% will be in the amber zone and a letter will be sent to parents / carers to inform them of their child's attendance level - ask for further medical information if illness is given as a reason for absence on a regular basis.
 Please note that we will not authorise absence for illness which means a student's attendance level falls below 90% unless supporting medical evidence is provided

-Students PRAISE Code - Attendance Pyramid
+PRAISE Code - Attendance Pyramid

 We consider that students who have over 96% attendance to be attending well and in our green zone of the PRAISE Code - Attendance Pyramid.
-Those who fall below 96% down to 91% have attendance that is a concern.
-These parents will be informed of our concern either by telephone contact or by letter.
+Those who fall below 96% down to 90% have attendance that is a concern and are in the amber zone.
+These parents / carers will be informed of our concern by email/letter.
 Those students with below 90% attendance are classed as persistently absent and can be referred to the Local Authority.
-These students are in the red zone and they will be internally monitored for a four week period.
-Parents of those main school students failing to achieve above 90% during this monitoring period will be invited into school to complete a parenting contract with a member of the pastoral team and/or the Attendance and Welfare Officer.
+These students are in the red zone and they will be internally monitored for a four-week period.
+Parents / carers of students failing to achieve above 90% during this monitoring period will be invited into school to complete a attendance contract with the Attendance and Welfare Officer.
 Should improvements not be forthcoming and attendance does not rise to at least 90%, then legal sanctions are likely to commence.